psychemedia/storytelling-notes/the-three-dolls.md

 # The Three Dolls

-I first heard this tale in a story round at FATE, 2022, and unfortunately didnlt get the name of the person who told it.
+I first heard this tale in a story round at FATE, 2022, and unfortunately didn't get the name of the person who told it.

 https://spellbinders.org/the-three-dolls-2/
 https://worldstories.org.uk/reader/the-three-dolls/english/459